DevFidelis/DevFidelis/README.md

 Here are some key skills and technologies that I work with:

-- **Languages:** PHP, Python, R, Java, JavaScript, SQL, HTML, and CSS
+- **Languages:** PHP, Python, R, Java, JavaScript, SQL, Scheme, HTML, and CSS
 - **Frameworks and Libraries:** React.js, Node.js, Express.js, Shiny, Django, Flask, and Laravel
 - **Tools and Technologies:** Wordpress, Postman, Git and Github
 - **Database:** MongoDB, MySQL